-Once the MPDU requirement has been set as part of the development review and approval process, the developer/builder must execute two agreements with the Department of Housing and Community Affairs (DHCA).
+Once the MPDU requirement has been set as part of the development review and approval process, the developer/builder must execute two agreements with DHCA.
 The first is the Agreement to Build Moderately Priced Dwelling Units.
 This agreement must be executed before building permits will be issued by the Department of Permitting Services (DPS).